-Monitoring vs Observability: How to Build Observability in Cloud-Native Microservices
+Monitoring vs Observability: Building Observability in Cloud-Native Microservices

 To effectively run the CI/CD process, you need feedback.
-You need observability over components and the ability to monitor performance.
+It would be best if you had observability over components and the ability to monitor performance.

 DevOps relies on gathering in production insights and feeding that data back into development — allowing developers to harness actual outputs to improve future iterations.

 Although “monitoring” is the traditional operating tool category within the DevOps toolchain, microservice architectures create issues that standard APMs (application performance monitoring) struggle to surmount.
 There is a movement to build complete ‘observability’ platforms that can deliver the kind of context-rich data that DevOps demands.